ondryadev/netbox-unifi/README.md

-# netbox-unifi
+# NetBox UniFi

-> [!WARNING]
-> We are aware that there are issues in the codebase.
-> This is a hobby project maintained in spare time.
-> Fixes and improvements are implemented when time allows.
-> Do not deploy in production without proper validation.

-`netbox_unifi` is a NetBox 4.2+ plugin that runs UniFi -> NetBox sync jobs inside NetBox workers.
+`netbox_unifi` is a fork of [netbox-unifi-sync](https://github.com/unifi2netbox/netbox-unifi-sync) to make changes along with special feature use cases. `netbox_unifi` is a NetBox 4.2+ plugin that syncs your UniFi controller to NetBox to create a source of truth.

----

-> [!IMPORTANT]
-> NetBox should be treated as the Source of Truth.
-> Objects created or managed by this plugin should not be manually modified unless you understand how future sync runs will affect them.

----
+All credits go to the team at unifi2netbox.
+Without them, this repo wouldn't exist and cool stuff wouldn't happen 😉
 ## Visual Overview

 ![netbox-unifi overview](docs/assets/netbox-unifi-overview.svg)